nexi-co-jp/adminator-vue/README.md

 # adminator-vue
-This project is a vue version of adminator(https://colorlib.com/polygon/adminator/index.html).May this work help somebody.
+This project is a vue version of adminator(https://colorlib.com/polygon/adminator/index.html).
+May this work help somebody.

 ## Project setup
 ```